wanderwaltz/MetamacroGenerator/README.md

     ./MetamacroGenerator -limit 25 > output.h

-Prints the generated metamacros.h into stdout.
+Prints the generated metamacros.h with arguments limit 25 into a file named `output.h`.
 Default limit value is 20 as per original metamacros.h from [extobjc](https://github.com/jspahrsummers/libextobjc).
 Limit cannot be set to less than 20.